Parametric Social Identity Injection and Diversification in Public Opinion Simulation: Experimental Setup

 \subsection{Dataset and Evaluation Metrics}

-We conduct experiments on the \textbf{World Values Survey (WVS)} dataset, a large-scale, cross-national survey designed to measure human values, beliefs, and socio-political attitudes across diverse cultural and demographic groups.
+We conduct experiments on the \textbf{World Values Survey (WVS)} dataset, a large-scale, cross-national survey designed to measure human values, beliefs, and socio-political attitudes across diverse cultural and demographic groups (See Appendix~\ref{app:dataset1} for details).
 Following prior work, we use responses to \textbf{Q1--Q259} as target opinion questions, while the remaining questions \textbf{Q260--Q290} are reserved for demographic feature modeling and identity alignment.

 For analysis, the 259 opinion questions are grouped into four high-level categories based on their thematic content: Personal Beliefs \& Life Outlook, Social Integration \& Perception, Political Engagement \& Institutional Identity, and Economic Development \& Progress.
-Questions were assigned to categories according to their conceptual focus, following the thematic guidelines of the WVS questionnaire.
-The detailed mapping from questions to categories is provided in Appendix~\ref{app:dataset}.
+This regrouping is theory-driven and informed by established value-dimension frameworks, including the Inglehart--Welzel cultural map, as well as prior WVS-based simulation studies.
+Details of the regrouping rationale are provided in Appendix~\ref{app:dataset2}.

 Model performance is evaluated at the group level by comparing the distribution of model-generated responses with the human ground-truth distribution.
-We report \textbf{KL divergence}, \textbf{JS divergence}, and \textbf{Mean Absolute Error (MAE)} to measure distributional accuracy, where lower values indicate better alignment with human responses.
+We report \textbf{KL divergence} to measure distributional accuracy, where lower values indicate better alignment with human responses.

 To assess diversity, we compute \textbf{Entropy Deviation (ED)}, defined as the absolute difference between the normalized entropy of model-generated responses and that of human responses, where a lower ED indicates closer diversity matching to the human distribution.